LJORGEN/rgwrc/README.md

 rgwrc requires the installation of the miniconda package to serve as a bridge between R and Python.

-In addition a directory called "rgwrc_hold" will be genertated in your computers Public folder under C:/Users/Public/ automatically when the package is loaded.
-This is necessary to establish a perstistant link between live R data and the Python scripts.
-If you do not have the path C:/Users/Public/ it is recommended to construct one.
-Otherwise the package will not be able to fully function.
+In addition a directory called "rgwrc_hold" will be genertated in the package directory in the computers' R library automatically when the package is loaded.
+This is necessary to establish a perstistant link between live R data being run in the rgwrc functions and the Python scripts.

 Refer to the 'help' page in R studio for function details and for examples on how to use the functions.